Quickstep

 The quickstep is a light-hearted dance of the standard ballroom dances.
 The movement of the dance is fast and powerfully flowing and sprinkled with syncopations.
 The upbeat melodies that quickstep is danced to make it suitable for both formal and informal events.
-Quickstep was developed in the 1920s in New York City and was first danced by Black Americans.
 Its origins are in combination of slow foxtrot combined with the Charleston, a dance which was one of the precursors to what today is called swing dancing.